.

 bland.adjective

-mild; smooth; agreeable; a little insipid
+mild; smooth; agreeable; not spicy; a little insipid

 blasphemy.noun,.plural.blasphemies